 During the summer of 2018, the Southeast Climate Adaptation Science Center and the U.S. Geological Survey recorded the oral histories of resource managers attending a U.S. Caribbean drought workshop in San Juan, Puerto Rico.
 The oral testimonies collected here provide lessons learned from the past and solutions for the future.
 We hear stories of extreme storms like Hurricanes Irma and Maria, as well as stories of slower moving chronic issues like drought and how they impact communities and ecosystems.
 These stories also provide insight into the science needs of the natural resource community in Puerto Rico and the U.S. Virgin Islands – and we learn what types of information could help managers effectively plan for future extreme weather events.

 As a whole, these individual stories — in their own native voices from U.S. Caribbean communities — give us access to a collection of experiences, with the potential to help communities and researchers now and in the future.
-You can view the complete Droughts and Hurricanes in the U.S. Caribbean oral history series here.

 Climate Extremes in the Caribbean: A Documentary

 These oral histories are held in the The Digital Library of the Caribbean (dLOC), a cooperative digital library for resources from and about the Caribbean and circum-Caribbean.
 The dLOC partner institutions are the core of dLOC. dLOC partners retain all rights to their materials and provide access to digitized versions of Caribbean cultural, historical and research materials currently held in archives, libraries, and private collections.
+You can view the complete Caribbean oral history series here.